prankstr/homelab/server/storage/README.md

 ## Kubernetes

 To provide storage to my apps in Kubernetes I use the Piraeus operator which manages a LINSTOR storage cluster inside Kubernetes and exposes volumes through CSI.

 I’m not that good with storage but after running a not-so-scientific test I ended up using LVM thin as it gave the best performance with very reasonable resource usage from what I could tell.

 The test was simple:
 1. Deploy each storage provider with pretty basic/default settings.
+The disks were clean and provided to the storage engine as a raw block devices.
 2. Create a 100 GB PVC.
 3. Run a [fio](https://github.com/axboe/fio) pod that mounts the PVC and execute: